TheAngryRaven/DovesLapTimer/README.md

 * List lap times
 * Splits (when I get really bored)
   * "Optimal" Lap

-Yea let me be real here, I just want the screen to flash when I have a good sector, and check my times in qualifying before the race.
+Yea let me be real here, I just want the screen to flash when I have a good sector, and check my times in qualifying before the rental races.
-If you want literally any other feature, use the [RaceChrono Android|iPhone App](https://racechrono.com/) or make it yourself and submit a pull-request.
+If you want literally any other feature, use the [RaceChrono Android   | iPhone App](https://racechrono.com/) or make it yourself and submit a pull-request.

 #### TODO
-* ~~unit tests~~
+* ~~Unit Tests~~
-* ~~tests using replayed data~~
+* ~~Tests using replayed data~~
 * Split timings
 * Better code formatting